-In the center of the idyllic mountain village of Tiso/Teis, situated at an elevation of 960 meters between the Isarco and Funes valleys, you’ll find the expertly organized Mineral Museum.
+In the center of the idyllic mountain village of Teis/Tiso, situated at an elevation of 960 meters between the Eisacktal and Villnöss valleys, you’ll find the expertly organized Mineral Museum.
 It provides a comprehensive overview of the origins and nature of crystals, which can be found in the Dolomites and be admired in the museum today.

 Children in particular love the guided hikes, during which they can search for Teiser Balls themselves.
 The museum shop has extensive literature on the subject as well as souvenirs, Teiser Balls, jewelry and healing stones.

 SPECIAL EXHIBITION: Flying Jewels II - An insectarium of minerals

 The exhibition invites visitors do discover a completely different world.
 It comprises weird, peculiar and conspicuously multicoloured insects (beetles and butterflies) with matching gems and minerals.